Thiagos25/HDF-Workshop/README.md

     ![Image](https://github.com/apsaltis/HDF-Workshop/raw/master/publishkafka_record_configuration.png)

   - Step 12: When you configure the JsonTreeReader and AvroRecordSetWriter, you will first need to configure a schema registry controller service.
-The schema registry controller service we are going to use is the 'HWX Schema Registry', it should be configured as shown below:
+The schema registry controller service we are going to use is the 'HWX Schema Registry' ````HortonworksSchemaRegistry```` , it should be configured as shown below:

     ![Image](https://github.com/apsaltis/HDF-Workshop/raw/master/hwx_schema_registry_config.png)